Find Trade Colleges

 $17,756 Avg Student Debt

-Full-time students from Georgia pay an average of $3,483 in tuition and fees if they choose to attend CCGA.
-If you are from out of state, expect to pay an average of $10,389.
+The average in-state tuition and fees for students at CCGA is $3,483.
+Out-of-state students pay an average of $10,389.
 Bachelor’s Degree recipients from CCGA accumulate an average of $17,756 in student debt by the time they complete their degree.
 Around 66% of those degree recipients were women.

 #22